Icenium/icenium-cli/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 2.11
+Latest version: Telerik AppBuilder 2.11.1
-Release date: 2015, July 28
+Release date: 2015, August 5

+> Telerik AppBuilder 2.11.1 is an update release.
+For a complete list of the improvements and updates available in Telerik AppBuilder 2.11.1, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-11-1" target="_blank">Telerik AppBuilder 2.11.1 Release Notes</a>.
+>
-> For a complete list of the improvements and updates available in Telerik AppBuilder 2.11, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-11" target="_blank">Telerik AppBuilder 2.11 Release Notes</a>.
+> For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-11" target="_blank">Telerik AppBuilder 2.11 Release Notes</a>.

 ### System Requirements